sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

-## websocket: Implementing WebSockets in Node.js
+## websockets: Implementing WebSockets in Node.js
 #### Purpose:
 > Sending a message and getting an instance response without refreshing the page is
 > something we take for granted.
-But in the past, enabling realtime functionality was
+But in the past, enabling real-time functionality was
 > a real challenge for developer.
 >
 #### Reason: